 “Always in process” goals are the bigger overarching life goals we make to give us direction when we’re making decisions.
 These goals are explained more fully in the 7 Ways to Refocus Your Goals post I mentioned above.

 When we’re trying to practice intentional contentment in a job we don’t love, it is also helpful to try and find ways that our current job is helping us to move along the process of achieving some of our bigger life goals.
-Even if we aren’t in a job that feels important, earning some money, learning skills, and interacting with people are great ways to help us along the path to growing as a person and working on those “always in process” goals.
+Even if we aren’t in a job that feels important, earning some money, learning skills, and interacting with people are great ways to help us along the path to growing as a person.
+Anything can be part of working on “always in process” goals.

 Stand Up and Stand Out